 What do ASX investors need to know now?

 On the domestic economic front, JobKeeper is ending at the end of March, but we think that now that auctions are back up and running it is showcasing the rebounding housing market, on top of which bank balance sheets are very strong.
 Of course, our confidence in banks as an investment is underpinned by the outstanding value we can see.

 Are you ready to invest in Blue Chip Stocks now?

 Get access to our best stocks to buy now.
 14 days free.
 No credit card required just enter your email and you're away.

 What about Blue Chip stocks in the resource sector?

-On the resources front we recently changed our exposure.
-We removed BHP and replaced with Fortescue Metals (FMG) which is a pure iron ore exposure and we discuss in this issue.
+On the resources front, we recently changed our exposure.
+We removed BHP and replaced it with Fortescue Metals (FMG) which is a pure iron ore exposure and we discuss this issue.
 Even after you include the recent weakness relating to the cost blowout, this stock has outperformed other resources after we bought the stock when it dipped in October 2020 to close to $16.
-It’s been over $25 but at current slightly lower levels we remain positive.
+It’s been over $25 but at current slightly lower levels, we remain positive.